Should I Retain Independent Legal Counsel During Mediation?

 - Is your divorce or family law dispute contentious?
 If so, even a qualified mediator may have a difficult time finding a fair and final resolution to your disputes.
 Retaining independent counsel may be worthwhile

 - Does your divorce or family law dispute involve high dollar volumes?
 For high net-worth divorce or other financially complex divorces, it may be a wise decision to have an attorney in your corner to protect your best interests

 - Does your divorce or family law dispute involve complex issues?
 While the complex is certainly a subjective term and no divorces are simple, there can be divorces that involve particularly complex child custody, child support, alimony, division of assets, and much more

 At Jacobs Berger, our mediation and divorce lawyers take pride in serving clients from local Morris County communities and across all of Northern New Jersey.
 Our firm has extensive experience helping clients as both mediation attorneys and independent legal counsel during mediation.
 Our divorce and family law attorneys understand that no two cases are exactly alike, and work with our clients to come up with the legal solutions which fit their unique needs.
 We reject the cookie-cutter legal service offered by many larger firms and take the time to get to know each and every one of our clients personally.

-Please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a confidential and comprehensive case assessment regarding your mediation, your legal concerns, and to find out more about how we can best serve your needs.
+Please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a strategic planning session regarding your mediation, your legal concerns, and to find out more about how we can best serve your needs.